 It’s essential to be clear on when your aircraft was built and what the regulations were at that time.
 The FAA has updated the criteria to meet FIKI regulations numerous times, most notably in 1973 and 1993.
 Thus depending on when your aircraft was manufactured, your levels of ice protection may differ from or fall short of modern regulation.

-Check your aircraft’s documentation to confirm whether any built-in ice protection systems are FIKI-certified.
+Check your aircraft’s documentation to confirm whether any built-in ice protection systems certify the aircraft for FIKI.
 The general rule is that unless explicitly stated, your ice protection systems must be assumed to not meet the FAA FIKI standards.

 Retrofitting your aircraft